Rewind (Devlin song)

 "Rewind" is a song by English rapper Devlin, featuring vocals from Diane Birch.
-The song was released as a Digital download on 24 January 2013 as the lead single from his second studio album A Moving Picture (2013).
+The song was released as a digital download on 24 January 2013 as the third single from his second studio album A Moving Picture (2013).
 The song was written by Devlin, Diane Birch, Richard Duffy, Thomas Barnes, Peter Kelleher, Ben Kohn, Ruth-Anne Cunningham and produced by TMS.
-The song peaked to number 10 on the UK Singles Chart.
+It peaked at number 10 on the UK Singles Chart.

-In the tune, Devlin reflects on himself, taking on more mature and sensitive themes of loss and personal darkness.
-He stated to 4music, "If I could rewind and have some people that I've lost - some friends and my relatives - see me be successful and grow into a young man, I would've loved them to have been here right now."
+In the song, Devlin reflects on himself, taking on more mature and sensitive themes of loss and personal darkness.
+He stated to 4music, "If I could rewind and have some people that I've lost – some friends and my relatives – see me be successful and grow into a young man, I would've loved them to have been here right now."

 Music video

 A music video to accompany the release of "Rewind" was first released onto YouTube on 12 December 2012 at a total length of three minutes and forty-three seconds.